Weeks from £424

 Nearest village with pub and shop 2 miles, Abergavenny 7 miles, Crickhowell 12 miles, Monmouth 13 miles.

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Emma, Carolyn, Ceri and Ann
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Carolyn, Ceri and Ann

 Spectacular mountain scenery, a bustling market town and foods galore – Abergavenny has all the ingredients for a great holiday.
 We've got forty wonderful holiday cottages in Abergavenny and in the beautiful surrounding villages and countryside.